 The flat protective covering (rain pan) is sometimes paired with what is called a chimney shroud, which is a decorative style piece that attaches on top of the rain pan hiding the termination cap providing another layer of protection to divert rain water.
 Typically when a chimney chase top is originally installed, they are often made with low grade materials and last only about seven to ten years before replacement becomes a must.
 The pre-fabricated chimney chase covers can rust quickly, particularly in more humid climates.
 Even the tiniest gap or hole in these chimney tops can result in extensive water damage that requires costly repairs.
 Our Atlanta chimney sweep technicians are able to measure your top and we will fabricate and install a new chimney chase top to seal the top of your chimney.

 Sometimes it’s easier to spot a damaged chimney chase cover because when water runs off of the chimney chase cover and down the sides, it carries the rust along the sides of the chimney, causing unsightly discoloration.
 Once rust is spotted, repairs need to be made as quickly as possible.
 If rust damage isn’t repaired, the middle of the cover will tend to sink and begin to accumulate water, leaves, and other types of debris.
 The additional stress on the chimney chase cover causes the top to deteriorate further.
 Holes and cracks can develop, allowing water to seep into the structure.

 Problems Can Occur with Chimney Chase Covers

-Chimney chase covers are necessities and, like all varieties of chimney toppers, serve the very important purpose of preventing moisture, animals, leaves and other debris from falling into the chase and onto the chimney.
+Chimney chase covers are necessities and, like all varieties of chimney toppers, serve the very important purpose of preventing moisture, animals, leaves and other debris from getting into the chase.
 If a chimney topper deteriorates to the point that moisture is no longer kept out, many problems can occur which require expensive repairs.
 Types of damage caused by moisture in the chimney include: rotting wood framing, mold, deterioration of the firebox caused by rusting, leakage of carbon monoxide, and damaged sheet rock.